xuxicheta/ngx-until-on-destroy/README.md

   }
 }
 ```
+I can ally it only to methods of component or directive.

-When component will be destroyed, all subscriptions from decorated methods will be unsubscribed.
+When component/directive will be destroyed, all subscriptions from decorated methods will be unsubscribed.

-In ViewEngine you have to implement OnInit and OnDestroy.
+In ViewEngine you have to implement OnInit and OnDestroy.<br>
 In Ivy it works without them.